 Best Free Software : Apple iMovie

 It would be wrong to end this review without a mention of an app all Mac users are familiar with.
-Although it’s been included free on every Mac or iOS device since 2013, iMovie is a great stepping stone for editors wanting to move into more professional software.
+Although it’s been accessible for free on every Mac or iOS device since 2013, iMovie is a great stepping stone for editors wanting to move into more professional software.
 We chose it as the best free software since it offers more editing features than any other free software with an easy-to-use interface to boot.

 iMovie is very simple to use and lets users shoot video on their iPhone, edit it on their iPad, and transfer it to their Mac wirelessly using AirDrop.
 While the software lacks some advanced features like multicam editing and motion tracking, it does offer high-fidelity filters, green screen, chroma key color correction, snazzy titles, and 4K video support.

-Users get access to 80 soundtracks that intelligently adjust to match the length of any movie as well as integration with iTunes and GarageBand for customizing music and sound effects, all for free.
+Users get access to more than 80 soundtracks that intelligently adjust to match the length of any movie as well as integration with iTunes and GarageBand for customizing music and sound effects, all for free.